How Should Canada Prepare for More Frequent Natural Disasters?

 Key Issues

-• What should the federal government's role in emergency management look like?
+- What should the federal government's role in emergency management look like in the future?

-• What can strengthen preparedness in Indigenous communities?
+- What approaches could strengthen preparedness in provinces, territories, and Indigenous communities?

 How to Participate

-1. Review the Emergency Management Strategy for Canada and the Emergency Management Framework to understand the current system.
+- Review the Emergency Management Framework for Canada and the Emergency Management Strategy to understand current approaches.

 Submit Your Input